fujitatomoya/ros2_devenv_builder/README.md

 The container images created by [ros2_devenv_builder](https://github.com/fujitatomoya/ros2_devenv_builder) installed all development dependencies and packages in the roof file system, that means we can just bind the development source code to the container and start building with it.

+## When to re-create images

+These development images are expected to have all dependent packages using `rosdep`.
+That means once [ros2 repo](https://github.com/ros2/ros2) is updated or added with new packages, `rosdep` is required to rebuild to install all the dependent packages, and then release the images.

 ## How to use

 The following options can be executed at the same time.